 Substitutions

-- Substitute salmon for white fish for a recipe variation.
+- Substitute salmon for white fish for a variation on the recipe.